 It is both a practice to be learned and a perspective to be guided by.

 People who practice NVC have experienced greater authenticity in their communication, increased understanding, deepening connection and peaceful conflict resolution.
 The NVC community is active in over 65 countries around the globe.

 The Center for Nonviolent Communication - The work of Dr. Marshall Rosenberg can be accessed at www.cnvc.org

 RC is a theory and practice that can help you recover more fully your natural enjoyment and zest in life, and increase your capacity to resolve old, perplexing issues in your life.

 Re-evaluation Co-counselling Theory assumes that everyone is born with tremendous flexible intelligence, a natural feeling of zest, and an inherent ability to be affectionate and cooperative.

 However it concludes that much of our inherent nature becomes blocked and obscured in adults as a result of how we have been hurt both physically and emotionally in our lives.

 By learning to allow our natural healing processes to operate in the presence of a caring, non-judgemental adult, (crying, trembling, laughing, yawning, angry movements similar to a child’s “temper tantrum”) we become more and more able to recover our inherent nature, and the ability to find successful solutions to our life problems.

-Re-evaluation Counseling is a process whereby people of all ages and all backgrounds can learn how to exchange effective help with each other in order to free themselves from the effects of past distress experiences.
+Re-evaluation Counselling is a process whereby people of all ages and all backgrounds can learn how to exchange effective help with each other in order to free themselves from the effects of past distress experiences.